IVRPowers/blog/content/post/products/video-rtc-videocall.md

 ![VideoRTC Video Calling](/postimages/products/ivrpowers-videocall.006.jpeg)

-**Videocall** Use Case makes it easy to create real-time communications (RTC) for your business applications and processes.
-This feature allows you to stay connected with your business team all the time, and it helps to make a stronger personal connection with the help of real-time and human face communication.
+**Videocall** Use Case makes it easy to create real-time communications (RTC) for your own applications and processes.
+This feature allows you to stay connected with your business team all the time, and it helps to make a stronger personal connection with the help of **a real-time and human face communication**.

+# Streamline your business communications

+**Interactive Powers** can help you to turn easily customer experience into a competitive advantage, as our solutions are integrated into your existing processes.
+Being so, videocall can be naturally incorporated into your business’s workflow.

+Please [contact our sales](https://www.ivrpowers.com/support-services/) for more information.

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications